 - Stroke the forehead from the brow to the hairline several times, lifting gently as if to counteract gravity.

-- Following the left side of the diagram, apply moderate pressure to each of the facial acupressure and lymphatic drainage points..
+- Apply moderate pressure to each of the facial acupressure and lymphatic drainage points..
 Start with the chin, move up the outer mouth and outer nose, between the brows, up the forehead, to the outer eyes and down the outer cheek area near your ears, covering all the points on each side of the face.

 Detoxifying Dry Body Brushing